 Radio Spectrum Characteristics¶

-AREDN® networks operate in the microwave radio spectrum, and licensed amateur radio operators have unique access to many of these frequencies.
+AREDN® networks operate in the microwave radio spectrum, and licensed amateur radio operators have unique access to some of these frequencies.
 For bands in which amateur operators share the spectrum, there is an increased chance for RF interference which may make some frequencies unusable for AREDN® data networking.
-For best results, select frequencies that are not shared with other unlicensed users.
+For best results, select frequencies that are not being heavily used within the coverage area.

 Each band is divided into channels, each of which consists of a 5 MHz frequency offset identified by the center frequency of the channel and assigned a numerical label.
 In the example below you can see that a selected channel may use more or less of the frequency range based on the chosen channel width.
 The wider the channel, the more overlap there will be with adjacent channels.
 Wide channels have the effect of reducing the number of non-overlapping or non-interfering channels that will be available for use.
 When selecting channels and widths, be sure to use non-overlapping channels.
-Devices not using the same channel and channel width that overlap will interfere with one another and cannot communicate to coordinate the sharing of bandwidth.
+Devices using channels or channel widths that overlap will interfere with one another and cannot communicate to coordinate the sharing of bandwidth.

-All of the 33 cm band is shared with other FCC authorized users.
-All of the upper channels on the 13 cm band are shared with standard FCC Part 15 WiFi users, as are all of the lower channels on the 5 cm band.
-The only frequency range which amateur operators do not currently share with non-licensed users is the 9 cm band, in which the US military may occasionally operate radio location units.
-The following table lists each amateur radio band, frequency range, total bandwidth of allocation, and the number of channels that are available for AREDN® networking.
+Some or all of the bands shown below are shared with other FCC authorized users.
+For example, all of the upper channels on the 13 cm band are shared with standard FCC Part 15 WiFi users.
+The following table lists each amateur radio band, frequency range, and the number of channels that are available for AREDN® networking. [footnote]

 You have the option of selecting the channel width for each link.
 When using channels at the top or bottom of a band, be certain that your chosen width will not transmit outside of the FCC Part 97 allocation for that band.
 Different channel widths may yield better throughput than others.
 In some areas operators use different channels to isolate links, so they may need to use 10 MHz rather than 20 MHz channels in order to ensure they have enough available channels.
 Also, long distance links simply have better performance using 10 MHz vs. 20 MHz or 5 MHz channel widths.
 Test the performance of your links using various channel widths to ensure that they are optimized.